-Students can install python on their Android devices by install “PyDroid” application on their devices.
-The terminal will then be installed automatically and the user can easily run their program on python mobile.
+Students can install Python on their Android devices by installing a "PyDroid" application on their devices.
+The terminal will then be installed automatically, and the user can easily run their program on python mobile.

-For IOS user Pythonista app is a full-fledged app that can be run iPhone and iPads.
+For the IOS user, the Pythonista app is a full-fledged app that can be run iPhone and iPads.
 It contains the terminal and documentation all in one place.

 There are online editors too that can be used for initial programming and to run and execute small programs like: